AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

   </tr>
 </table>

 If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can modify your access level, see [Create or modify custom access levels](../../add-users/configure-and-grant-access/create-modify-access-levels.md).

++++

 ## Customize object headers

 1. Begin working on a layout template, as described in [Create and manage layout templates](../../customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).
-1. In the **Customize what users see** drop-down menu, select **Projects**, **Tasks** or **Issues**.
+1. In the **Customize what users see** drop-down menu, select **Projects**, **Tasks**, or **Issues**.

     <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->